-Hamilton City Council supports the vital role community groups play in our city and in supporting Council’s vision and outcomes.
-One way Council supports these community groups is by making land and buildings available for them to lease or licence – we term it community occupancy.
+Hamilton City Council supports the vital role community groups play in promoting wellbeing and in supporting Council’s vision and outcomes.
+One way Council supports these community groups is by providing a lease or licence for land and/or buildings at a community rate – we term it community occupancy.
+As there is growing demand for these resources, Council needs to ensure community occupancy maximises community benefit.

 To be eligible to apply groups need to be not-for-profit and provide services, activities and programmes for the benefit of Hamilton communities.